josteinkjerstad/eurobonus-chart/src/content/about.md

 You can delete all your transactions and your account at any time under the profile settings.

-### Is Eurobonus Charts free to use?
+### Is EuroBonus Charts free to use?

-Yes, Eurobonus Charts is completely free to use.
+Yes, EuroBonus Charts is completely free to use.

 ### Where are all my transactions from before 2017?